-- A title and/or number including date or revision. - Dated signatures of the preparer, technical lead, Project Manager or task manager, and Quality Engineer. - Individual page identification (page \\\\ of \\\\).
+- A title and/or number, including date or revision. - Dated signatures of the Preparer, Technical Lead, Project Manager or Task Lead, and Quality Representative. - Individual page identification (page of ).

-The content of each test plan will depend on the scope of the test.
+The content of each test plan depends on the scope of the test.
 The following is a brief description of mandatory and optional items to be considered in the preparation of the test plan: